-Cloudflare Advanced TCP Protection Managed Ruleset · Cloudflare DDoS Protection docs

 Cloudflare Advanced TCP Protection Managed Ruleset

-The Cloudflare Advanced TCP Protection Managed Ruleset, powered by flowtrackd, is a set of pre-configured rules used to detect and mitigate sophisticated out-of-state TCP attacks such as randomized and spoofed ACK floods, SYN floods, and SYN-ACK reflection attacks.
+The Cloudflare Advanced TCP Protection Managed Ruleset, powered by flowtrackd, is a TCP flow classification engine used to detect and mitigate sophisticated out-of-state TCP attacks such as randomized and spoofed ACK floods, SYN floods, and SYN-ACK reflection attacks.

 The Cloudflare Advanced TCP Protection Managed Ruleset is disabled by default.